robinrojh/tp/docs/UserGuide.md

 - `[t/TAG]` refers to an optional field of editing your client's tag.
 - In order to trigger this command, at least one of the following fields must be edited: `name`, `phone`, `email`, `address`, `plan`, `tag`.
+- Note that by editing your client's details, you will be overwriting their existing data.

 **Example:** <br/>
 In Command Line Interface (CLI):